 Under tort law, in order for a person to receive compensation for injuries inflicted upon them, they typically must present a preponderance of evidence, proving that another party was negligent and that negligence caused their damages.
 However, under the principle of res ipsa loquitur there are certain cases in which these elements may not be required to be demonstrated.
 By the doctrine of res ipsa loquitur, a person can claim that the most probable cause of the injury is negligence if the three basic elements of the doctrine are met.

 If your injury was the result of blatant and inarguable negligence, it is possible that res ipsa loquitur can be applied to obtain the compensation you may deserve.
-Contact the Fort Lauderdale personal injury attorneys of [firm-name], by calling [phone-number] today for capable and committed legal representation.
+Contact the Fort Lauderdale personal injury attorneys of Winston Law Firm, by calling (954) 475-9666 today for capable and committed legal representation.

 Using Res Ipsa Loquitur as Proof

 In order to submit a case to a court using res ipsa loquitur, the following requirements must be satisfied:

 - Inference of Negligence – The injury is determined to be one which likely does not occur unless someone is negligent.